 Deploy Data Source Connector

-To register your data sources with the IBM Cloud Backup and Recovery service, you need to establish connectivity between your source and the service using a Data Source Connection.
-A Data Source Connection consists of one or more Data Source Connectors, which are virtual machines (VMs) that facilitate the movement of data between your data sources and the IBM Cloud Backup and Recovery service.
+To register your data sources with the IBM Cloud Backup and Recovery service, you need to establish connectivity between your source and the service by using a Data Source Connection.
+A Data Source Connection consists of one or more Data Source Connectors that facilitate the movement of data between your data sources and the IBM Cloud Backup and Recovery service.

-You need to install the VM for the Data Source Connector using an installer OVA in your VMware environment, on a vCenter or ESXi host in your environment that has access to your data sources and meets the Data Source Connection system and firewall requirements.
+For VM-based sources (Physical Servers, Microsoft SQL Server, Oracle Server): Deploy the Data Source Connector as a virtual machine (VM) using an installer OVA in your VMware environment, on a vCenter or ESXi host that has access to your data sources and meets the system and firewall requirements.

 Data Source Connector Requirements

-Before deploying the Data Source Connector, review and understand the following requirements needed for the VM(s) that you need to provision:
+Before deploying the Data Source Connector, review and understand the following requirements that are needed for the VM(s) that you need to provision:

 Supported Sources